stivale/stivale/STIVALE2.md

   0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0x0000000000000000
   0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0xffff800000000000 (4-level paging only)
   0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0xff00000000000000 (5-level paging only)
-  0x0000000000000000   -                 0x80000000                 -> 0xffffffff80000000
+  0x0000000000000000   -                 0x80000000                 -> 0xffffffff80000000 (No PMRs only)
 ```

 All the mappings are supervisor, read, write, execute (-rwx).

-The elf sections
-of the kernel do not change this.
+If PMRs are requested, the bottom-most of the above mappings (the one marked as
+`(No PMRs only)`) will not be created, and in its place, only mappings
+that describe the kernel's loaded ELF segments with appropriately set MMU permissions
+will be created.
+For relocatable kernels, slides will be appropriately taken into
+account.
+PMRs are not available to lower half kernels.

 If the "unmap NULL" header tag is specified, then page 0, or the first 4KiB of the
-virtual address space, are going to be unmapped.
+virtual address space, is going to be unmapped.

 The bootloader page tables are in bootloader-reclaimable memory, their specific layout
 is undefined as long as they provide the above memory mappings.